DumplingsDevs/Pipelines/README.md

 ```

 ### 4. Decorators
-Works exacly the same like Middlewares in .NET.
+Analogous to Middlewares in .NET.
 Decorators can be applied both for OpenTypes and ClosedTypes.

 To implement new decorator there two things that needs to be done:
 - implement Handler interface
 - inject Handler instance in Constructor

-Decorators order is based on register order (first registered first executed)
+When registering decorators, ensure the order of registration in the DI container is the same as the execution order you desire.

 There is a lot of ways how to register Closed Types Decorators: